NadavVazana/Weebo/README.md

 You shuold get a console ouput that the server is up and running at localhost:3000.

 That's it!
-The App should be opened automatically, enjoy!
+The App should be open automatically, enjoy!

 ## <a id="showcase"/> Showcase